neurophysik/jitcxde_common/docs/index.rst

 Pratically, you can use both SymPy and SymEngine to provide the input to JiTC*DE, as they are compatible with each other.
 However, using SymPy may considerably slow down code generation.
-Also, some advanced features of SymPy may not translate to SymEngine, but so far the only one I can see making sense in a typical JiTC*DE application ar SymPy’s sums and those can be easily replaced by Python sums.
+Also, some advanced features of SymPy may not translate to SymEngine, but so far the only one I can see making sense in a typical JiTC*DE application are SymPy’s sums and those can be easily replaced by Python sums.

 Note that while SymEngine’s Python wrapper is sparsely documented, almost everything that is relevant to JiTC*DE behaves analogously to SymPy and the latter’s documentation serves as a documentation for SymEngine as well.
 For this reason, JiTC*DE’s documentation also often links to SymPy’s documentation when talking about SymEngine features.